-This Healthy Citrus Vinaigrette recipe (aka orange vinaigrette and orange salad dressing) uses fresh orange juice, alkalizing apple cider vinegar, Dijon mustard, a wee bit of pure maple syrup and heart-healthy olive oil.
+This Healthy Citrus Vinaigrette recipe (also called orange vinaigrette and orange salad dressing) uses fresh orange juice, apple cider vinegar, Dijon mustard, a wee bit of pure maple syrup and heart-healthy olive oil.
 The sunny fresh flavors make for a lively citrus salad dressing that adds a lot of perk to a bowl of greens!

-This orange vinaigrette is light and delicious and it’s pretty much a staple in my home.
-Especially during the warm summer months.
+I love everything about this orange vinaigrette!
+It’s light and delicious and it’s pretty much a staple in my home, especially during the warm summer months.
 It’s an easy vinaigrette recipe to make and I usually have all of the ingredients on hand.
 And you’ve probably figured out by now that I love big beautiful salads especially when they’re tossed in fresh, healthy homemade salad dressings.

 Citrus Vinaigrette Recipe